JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes.md

 The DevKit Wizard is part of the DevKit plugin, which is bundled with IntelliJ IDEA.
 This Wizard can be used for both DevKit-based and Gradle-based plugins.

-While a plugin project is open in IntelliJ IDEA, select the `src` folder in the _Project_ tool window.
+While a plugin project is open in IntelliJ IDEA, select the `resources` folder in the _Project_ tool window.
 From the main menu, select the _**New | Plugin DevKit | Theme**_ action.

 ![DevKit Wizard Action](img/devkit_wiz_action.png)